Things to do & Places to go, nearby

 “A comfortable, modern auditorium with a modern twist on the traditional proscenium arch.
 Sightlines are perfect from almost every one of the 389 seats on three levels.
 Actors and audiences alike enjoy the theatre’s intimacy and excellent acoustics.
 It is easily accessible for customers with disabilities with options of sitting in the stalls, circle or boxes”.

 “The Main House is home to Theatre by the Lake’s own productions of established plays and new commissions showing plays ranging from Shakespeare to Ayckbourn.
 Touring companies also fill the stage with performances of dance, drama, music, opera, comedy.
 It is also the primary venue for four annual festivals”.

 Thursday and Saturday from mid-February until Christmas each year.
-Both Thursday and Saturday Markets are open for business each Market day from 10.00am to 4.30pm (3.30pm during the winter), however traders arrive to set up their stalls from 6.00am.
+Both Thursday and Saturday Markets are open for business each Market day from 10.00am to 4.30pm (3.30pm during the winter).

-A variety of stalls giving a vibrant and colourful market experience.
+A variety of stalls offer a vibrant and colourful traditional market experience.